theupdateframework/specification/tuf-spec.md

    cryptographic hash function.
 For example: { "sha256": HASH, ... }.
 HASH is
    the hexdigest of the cryptographic function computed on the target file.

-   If defined, the elements and values of "custom" will be made available to the client application.
-The information in "custom" is opaque to the framework and can include version numbers, dependencies, requirements, and any other data that the application wants to include to describe the file at TARGETPATH.
+   If defined, the elements and values of the CUSTOM object will be made available to the client application.
+The format of the CUSTOM object is opaque to the framework, which only needs to know that the "custom" attribute maps to an object.
+The CUSTOM object may include version numbers, dependencies, requirements, or any other data that the application wants to include to describe the file at TARGETPATH.
 The application may use this information to guide download decisions.

    DELEGATIONS is an object whose format is the following: